Josephmuatha/Josephmuatha/README.md

 # 👋 Hi, I'm Ian Mutunga

-I'm an aspiring **Data Analyst** with a passion for turning data into actionable insights.
+I'm a **Data Analyst** with a passion for turning data into actionable insights.

 ---